technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

 1. Locate the **Tools** section inside the Application Intake Agent page.

-    **Important:** This isn't the Tools tab of the parent agent, but can be found if you scroll down underneath the child agent instructions.
+    >[!Alert] **Important:** This isn't the Tools tab of the parent agent, but can be found if you scroll down underneath the child agent instructions.

 2. Select **+ Add**.